heatherbooker/frenchly/README.md

 # frenchly
 ### french countries and nationalities

 a tool to supplement other methods of language learning

+--> __ie__, this came about because I was dissatisfied with the countries and nationalities presented on Duolingo

 currently implemented for English learners to learn in French